 AI Is Rewriting Financial Guidance — Are Financial Services Firms Keeping Up?

-For years, financial services firms have provided content-heavy, generic guidance often leaving consumers to do the hard work of translating information into financial decisions.
+For years, financial services firms have provided content-heavy, generic guidance, often leaving consumers to do the hard work of translating information into financial decisions.
 AI is changing that dynamic.
-Nearly half Gen Z and Millennial US online adults who invest and are aware of AI are comfortable with investment firms using AI to provide financial advice directly to consumers, compared to just 26% of the older generation (Gen X, baby boomer, and silent generation).
+Nearly half of Gen Z and Millennial US online adults who invest and are aware of AI are comfortable with investment firms using AI to provide financial advice directly to consumers, compared with just 26% of the older generations (Gen X, Baby Boomer, and the Silent Generation).
 This gap suggests that younger consumers are increasingly open to receiving AI‑powered financial advice that interprets their context, compares options, and makes recommendations.

-Private v Public AI: Explaining And Personalizing Matter More Than Informing
+Private Vs. Public AI: Explaining And Personalizing Matter More Than Informing

 Traditional financial services firms’ information advantage is eroding at the top of the funnel.
 US online adults report nearly identical comfort levels with private and public genAI tools.
-A generational divide in comfort with advanced uses of financial institutions’ private AI is only making it worse.
-Younger generations’ familiarity with technology make them more comfortable using genAI tools for financial guidance.
-Financial services firms can stand apart with private AI tools that explain products and services in plain language, provide fast and clear comparisons, and personalize advice and make it easy for customers to understand what it means.
+A generational divide in comfort with advanced usage of financial institutions’ private AI is only making it worse.
+Younger generations’ familiarity with technology makes them more comfortable using genAI tools for financial guidance.
+Financial services firms can stand apart with private AI tools that explain products and services in plain language, provide fast and clear comparisons, and personalize advice, making it easy for customers to understand what everything means.

 Deliver Contextual Guidance At Scale Without Losing Human Accountability